scality/Zenko/docs/docsource/Installation/configure/adding_NFS_storage.rst

       $ helm install --name ${NFS_LOCATION} . -f custom-values.yaml

    ..
 Important::
-      Your Cosmos installation’s release name *must* match your NFS Mount location name.
+      Your Cosmos installation’s release name *must* match your NFS mount location name.
 Do not name the release or the location “cosmos”.